sayakpaul/diffusers-torchao/inference/aot_serialization.md

 ```

+> [!NOTE]
+> The changes may vary from pipeline to pipeline but the gist is that you'd want to modify a given pipeline so that it can operate with AoT-compiled version of an underlying model.

 ## Known limitations

 1. Doesn’t work with `load_lora_weights()`.
 You must fuse the LoRA weights and unload them before performing AoT compilation.